n7tae/2urfd/README.md

 There are two, very useful helper applications, *inicheck* and *dbutil*.
 Both apps will show you a usage message if you execute them without any arguments.

 The *inicheck* app will use the exact same code that urfd uses to validate your `urfd.ini` file.
-Do `./inicheck -q mrefd.ini` to check your infile for errors.
+Do `reflector/inicheck -q urefd.ini` to check your infile for errors.
 If you see any messages containing `ERROR`, that means that *urfd* won't start.
 You'll have to fix the errors described in the message(s).
 If you only see messages containing `WARNING`, *urfd* will start, but it may not perform as expected.
 You will have to decide if the warning should be fixed.
-If you don't see any messages, it means that your ini file is syntactically correct.
+If you don't see any messages, it means that *urfd* and *tcd* will start without any configuration problems.
+The **one exception** is that bad things will happen if you don't have identical **Transcoded** lines in the two ini files.

 The *dbutil* app can be used for several tasks relating to the three databases that *urfd* uses.
 The usage is: `./dbutil DATABASE SOURCE ACTION INIFILE`, where:
 - DATABASE is "dmr" or "ysf"